Ceterai/Ceterai.github.io/MyEnternia/Wiki/YavaCuisineBook/README.md

 ### Contents

-[Yava cuisine](https://ceterai.github.io/MyEnternia/Wiki/Tags/YavaCuisine) is not as common among altas, used to crystals and pulps, compared to other cuisines.
+[yava cuisine](https://ceterai.github.io/MyEnternia/Wiki/Alta#yava) is not as common among altas, used to crystals and pulps, compared to other cuisines.

 As the name suggests, this is a herb-based cuisine filled with various vitamins and natural textures.